 ROOST has continuously evolved to stay ahead of the changing destination marketplace.

 Our Destination Marketing focus is based in traditional advertising, digital marketing, public relations, and by harnessing the power of electronic media.

 Additionally, we service our regions with destination development planning strategies and a hands on approach to foster and promote growth.
-We provide small business marketing education and assistance out of a main office in Lake Placid, and staff visitors centers in Crown Point and Saranac Lake.
+We provide small business marketing education and assistance out of a main office in Lake Placid, and satelite offices in Tupper Lake, Crown Point, and Saranac Lake.